Walled Lake Athletics Athletic Participation Fee FAQ

 Walled Lake Consolidated School District, along with most school districts in Michigan, has made significant cost reductions as a result of a reduction in per-pupil funding from the state and decreased enrollment, both contributing to reduced resources.
 At the same time, operational costs including utilities and insurance continue to rise at a rate much faster than incoming revenue.
 Rather than cut our athletic programs, the district implemented participation fees several years ago.

 Our athletic participation fees are in line with other districts in our league, metro Detroit and the state of Michigan.
-Livonia’s fee is $300 and if you play two sports in the Novi your fee is $350 or in Huron Valley your fee is $360.
+Half of our athletes choose to play two sports.
+If you play two sports in other districts, you fees would be: Pinckney $420; Huron Valley $360; South Lyon $350; Novi $350; Hartland $350.
 If your student chooses to play 3 sports in other districts fees are much higher.
-For example a three sport athlete in South Lyon would pay $525; Hartland $525 and Pinckney $600.
+For example a three sport athlete in South Lyon would pay $525; Hartland $525 and Pinckney $630.

 Why do we not charge per sport?

 The cost per athlete for the majority of sports offered in Walled Lake is greater than the $425 per athlete fee.
-We we want to encourage as much multi-sport participation as possible.
+We would like to encourage as much multi-sport participation as possible.
 Having to pay multiple fees may discourage student-athletes from participating in more than one sport.
 There are benefits of multi-sport participation.